 Linguistic Phonics Programmes:

-Linguistic Phonics programmes have much in common with UK-style synthetic phonics programmes as they also teach the common GPCs of the alphabet code systematically and explicitly, going from simple to complex in discrete lessons.
-They also shun all whole language elements (whole word memorising, multi-cue word-guessing, invented spelling, predictable text reading schemes..) and work with phonemes from the beginning, not larger sound units such as syllables or rimes.
+Linguistic Phonics programmes have much in common with UK-style synthetic phonics programmes, as they also teach the common GPCs2 of the English alphabet code systematically and explicitly, going from simple to complex in discrete lessons.
+They also shun the ‘unsound’ content found in the balanced literacy approach (whole word memorising, multi-cue word-guessing, invented spelling, predictable text reading schemes…) and work with phonemes from the beginning, not larger sound units such as syllables or rimes.
 There are some differences though:

-Linguistic phonics programmes are designed to be free of any cognitive overloading* ”clutter or noise” (McGuinness 2004. p3) and for this reason letter names aren’t introduced until the links from phoneme to grapheme for all the initial/basic code spellings have become completely automatic.
-In addition, there are no mnemonics, flashcards or special terms such as silent letters, short/long vowels, soft/hard sounds, open/closed syllables, regular/irregular words, sight/red/tricky/heart words, silent/magic/bossy letter <e>.
-The GPCs are always introduced and taught in the context of real words, using a (speech) sound-to-print orientation.
+Linguistic phonics programmes are designed to be free of any cognitive overloading ”clutter or noise” (McGuinness 2004 p.3), and for this reason letter names aren’t introduced until the links from phoneme to grapheme for all the initial/basic code spellings have become completely automatic.
+In addition, there are no mnemonics, flashcards or special terms such as silent letters, short/long vowels, soft/hard sounds, open/closed syllables, regular/irregular words, sight/red/tricky/heart/golden words, or silent/magic/bossy letter <e>.
+The GPCs are always introduced and taught in the context of familiar words, using a speech sound-to-print orientation.

 Cognitive load theory: Research that teachers really need to understand